pve-loong64-port/proxmox-backup/docs/system-requirements.rst

 System Requirements
 -------------------

-We recommend using high quality server hardware when running Proxmox Backup in production.
-To further decrease the impact of a failed host, you can set up periodic, efficient, incremental :ref:`datastore synchronization <syncjobs>` from other Proxmox Backup Server instances.
+We recommend using high quality server hardware when running Proxmox Backup Server in production.
+To further decrease the impact of a failed host, you can set up periodic, efficient, incremental :ref:`datastore synchronization
+<syncjobs>` from other Proxmox Backup Server instances.

 .. _minimum_system_requirements: